Karen Dunn: Career

+According to authors Jonathan Allen and Amie Parnes in their book Shattered: Inside Hillary Clinton's Doomed Campaign, Dunn was considered as a lead contender to serve as White House Counsel should Hillary Clinton have won the presidency in 2016.

 In 2017, Dunn defended Uber in a case in which Uber was accused by autonomous driving technology company Waymo of stealing driverless technology trade secrets.
-Following Dunn’s February 7, 2018 questioning of former Uber CEO Travis Kalanick regarding the company’s early interest in the technology of autonomous driving cars, the trial ended abruptly on February 9 and was settled out of court later that month.
+Following Dunn’s February 7, 2018 questioning of former Uber CEO Travis Kalanick regarding the company’s early interest in the technology of autonomous driving cars, the trial ended abruptly on February 9 and later that month it was settled out of court.

-The American Lawyer magazine named Dunn “Litigator of the Year” in 2017, citing her “high-stakes” work defending Uber; representing Apple in a patent lawsuit disputing Qualcomm’s patent licensing model; and summary judgment for Beats - owned by Apple - in a $1 billion suit brought by Monster.
+The American Lawyer magazine named Dunn “Litigator of the Year” in 2017, citing her “high-stakes” work defending Uber; representing Apple in a patent lawsuit disputing the Qualcomm patent licensing model; and summary judgment for Beats - owned by Apple - in a $1 billion suit brought by Monster.

-Dunn was one of the lead lawyers in the civil suit against the organizers of the 2017 Unite the Right Rally in Charlottesville, Virginia, representing multiple Charlottesville residents and counter-protesters.
-In her opening statement, Dunn argued that rally organizers "came to Charlottesville with a plan for violence with racial and religious hatred” and “that they used race and religious hatred to motivate others to join."
-Dunn’s clients were awarded over $25 million in damages in November 2021.
+Dunn was one of the lead attorneys in the civil suit against the organizers of the 2017 Unite the Right Rally in Charlottesville, Virginia, representing multiple Charlottesville residents and counter-protesters.
+In her opening statement, Dunn argued that rally organizers "came to Charlottesville with a plan for violence with racial and religious hatred” and “that they used race and religious hatred to motivate others to join".
+Dunn’s clients were awarded more than $25 million in damages in November 2021.

-She became a partner at the law firm Paul, Weiss, Rifkind, Wharton & Garrison in July 2020.
-At Paul, Weiss Dunn counseled Jeff Bezos during his testimony before a congressional committee in July 2020.
+In July 2020, Dunn became a partner at the law firm Paul, Weiss, Rifkind, Wharton & Garrison.
+At Paul, Weiss, Dunn counseled Jeff Bezos during his testimony before a congressional committee in July 2020.

 During the 2020 election cycle, Dunn oversaw Kamala Harris’s preparation for the general election vice presidential debates.

 In 2021, Dunn defended Apple against a lawsuit brought by Epic Games, the maker of Fortnite in a case that NPR described as “the most high-profile antitrust trial in the technology world in decades…”

-Personal Life and Other Activities

-Dunn married attorney Brian Netter, who she met at Yale Law School, in 2009.
+Other activities

 She was an adviser to the political thriller television series House of Cards.

+Personal life

+In 2009, Dunn married attorney Brian Netter, whom she met at Yale Law School.